Wiibuntu/Ubuntu-13.10-Wii/README.md

 This repository contains images of Ubuntu Server 13 for the Wii.
 Downloads are found to your right (on desktop).

 # About The Project
-Trying to bring newer versions of Ubuntu to the Wii has been a project of mine for the last few months.
+Trying to bring newer versions of Ubuntu to the Wii has been a project of mine for a while.
 Many trial and errors.
 This versions actually build somewhat off of [Wii-Linux-NGX](https://github.com/neagix/wii-linux-ngx) But this version uses the same bootloader with a different kernel, a newer one.
 And it also boots Ubuntu 13 instead of Debian 8.